Disability Law Clinic Resource Referral Guide

 Housing Program: 778-731-9195

 Comprised of several mental health, disability and poverty-related programs based out of Sources Newton Resource Centre in Surrey.
-Our programs include:
+Programs include:

 • Mental Health Advocacy